How is Zeffy free?

 • Do Crew: Supports employees in dedicating their efforts to work in the communities through volunteering, charitable giving, and community outreach.

-• Donations: Collect donations from its members to support nonprofits and even accept donation requests.
+• Product Donations: Collect charitable donations from its members to support nonprofits and even accept donation requests.

 11. Panera Bread